FREE HDR Tutorial (MAC)

 EXTRA PHOTO SOFTWARE!

 On1 Effects is essentially the stylisation module of On1 Photo RAW and the filters in there are incredible.
 There are a bunch of specified sharpening settings including different print papers, various screen settings and other sharpening filters like Amazing Detail and High Pass.
 I am a big fan of the On1 package and it goes great with Aurora.
 For example you can take your Aurora result into the On1 suite and do all the finishing touches.
 On1 Effects is a similar type of software to Luminar but you might like to try them both and then decide which one you prefer.
 OR you can be like me and have both 😀

 STEP 10- CREATE SHARE REPEAT!

 Now that you have all the tools to start making amazing HDR images create as many as you can as this is how you will improve.
 Then share them online with your friends, family and photography community.
 There are lot of great photo communities out there and you will find a lot of support amongst your peers who also passionate about photography.

-If you enjoyed this tutorial and found it helpful, you can send your friends to subscribe to lukezeme.com and they will also receive the free tutorials and DSLR cheat sheet.
+If you enjoyed this tutorial and found it helpful, you can send your friends to download a copy from lukezeme.com.
 That would be a great way of saying thank you 😉

-I look forward to hearing from you guys and seeing your HDR images soon!
+I look forward to hearing from you guys/gals online and seeing your HDR images soon!

 Photo Portfolio: http://lukezeme.zenfolio.com/